athackst/mkdocs-simple-plugin/examples/ok-with-macros/README.md

 {% include "mkdocs.yml" %}
 ```

-And the extracted module documentation includes the readme.
+And the extracted module documentation also includes the config file.

 extracted: